Lab 4 – Sea Floor Changes in a Volcanically Active Setting

 - This is a bit tricky to answer and in fact scientists are trying to figure this out!
 However, if students consider ALL possible data sets provided in Lab 4, they may propose what scientists have hypothesized!

 This activity revisits the underwater eruption video from Samoa and provides students with a chance to apply their observation skills and reinforce the conceptual model of subsurface magma chambers and eruptions from Activity 4.2.

 - Help students to be as thorough as possible in recording details for activities they can observe through the entire video.

-- Discuss ideas with students and add details to fill in the gaps.
-Students will individually write their own complete explanation next.
+- Discuss ideas with students and add details to fill in the gaps before students individually write their own complete explanation.

-- Depending on time available, students’ questions could be discussed particularly to clear up misunderstandings or gaps in understandings.
-Guide students to consider questions that would extend their learning beyond Lab 4.
+- The final question (#4) asks students to generate additional questions.
+Guide students to consider questions that would extend their learning beyond the activities in Lab 4.
+Emphasize that developing research questions is a key part of the scientific method and allow for creativity.
+Depending on time available, students’ questions could be discussed particularly to clear up misunderstandings or gaps in understandings.
 If time allows, students could attempt to research answers, or such work could be assigned as homework, etc.